0danteh/Kalman_Algorithm/README.md

 The **updated state covariance estimate**, which is the product of the identity matrix minus the product of the Kalman gain and the measurement model matrix, and the predicted state covariance:

 $$P_{k \mid k} = (I-K_kH_k)P_{k \mid k-1}$$ where $\tilde{y}_k$​ is the measurement innovation, $z_k$​ is the measurement, $h$ is the nonlinear measurement function, $S_k$​ is the innovation covariance, $H_k$​ is the measurement Jacobian matrix, $R_k$​ is the measurement noise covariance matrix, $K_k$​ is the Kalman gain, $\hat{x}\_{k \mid k}$​ is the updated state estimate, and $\hat{P}\_{k \mid k}$​ is the updated state covariance estimate.

+As already alluded, a fundamental part of the EKF is done through the Jacobian matrices, which are linear approximations of the models around the current state.
+The Jacobian matrix of a function is a matrix that contains the partial derivatives of the function with respect to its variables.
+The neural network consists of two layers: a hidden layer and an output layer.
+The hidden layer computes a linear transformation of the input followed by a nonlinear activation function, while the output layer computes another linear transformation of the hidden layer output.
+The activation function can be either logistic, tanh, or relu, depending on the parameter; going as follows:

+Logistic: $\sigma(x) = \frac{1}{1+e^{-x}}
+Tanh: $\tanh{x} = \frac{e^x-e^{-x}{e^x+e^{-x}}
+Relu: $relu(x) = max(0,x)